remij1/Teaching-HEIGVD-RES-2017-Labo-SMTP/README.md

 ##Implementation
 The code has 4 packages:
 * **ch.heigvd.jacquemardlevy.prankmail**:
   * MailPrank.java => main of the application
 * **ch.heigvd.jacquemardlevy.prankmail.config**:
   * ConfigurationManager.java => allow to config your manager using the Properties class of java.util
 * **ch.heigvd.jacquemardlevy.prankmail.model**:
- * Message.java => Methods to get all the attributes of a message like the subject or the contents
+  * Message.java => methods to get all the attributes of a message like the subject or the contents
- * Person.java => Methods to get the informations like address
+  * Person.java => methods to get the informations like addresses
+  * Prank.java => get all the informations needed and create the e-mails
+  * PrankGenerator.java => generate and send all the e-mails
 * **ch.heigvd.jacquemardlevy.prankmail.smtp**:
+  * ISmtpClient.java => interface to define the method senMail
+  * Mail.java => define all the methods use to create the e-mails
+  * SmtpClient.java => implements the interface named ISmtpClient.
+Contains the methods for the smtp client to define for example the port, the IP, etc.